rvandewater/ReciPys/paper/paper.md

 # Future steps

-We plan to expand the library of
-Polars-native steps to fully leverage its columnar execution model, particularly for time-series operations and large-scale aggregations, where Polars shows significant performance advantages.
+We plan to expand the library of Polars-native steps to fully leverage its columnar execution model, particularly for time-series operations and large-scale aggregations, where Polars shows significant performance advantages.
 We envision `ReciPies` recipes as portable preprocessing artifacts that can be versioned, tracked, and deployed across different environments.
 Tighter integration with experiment tracking and model registries would streamline the transition from research to production, a complex process in many application domains.

-# Conclusion

-`ReciPies` addresses a critical gap in the Python machine learning ecosystem by providing a declarative, reproducible framework for data preprocessing that prioritizes human readability and methodological transparency.
-We demonstrate that there is no need to sacrifice readability for performance or flexibility for simplicity.
-Its role-based variable grammar, strict prep/bake separation, and backend flexibility create a preprocessing framework that scales while maintaining full auditability.
-By reducing the cognitive overhead of feature engineering and making methodological choices explicit, `ReciPies` enables researchers to focus on their core work.
-We hope this will broaden the reproducibility discussion in ML from hyperparameters to the entire experiment pipeline.
-We encourage the development of domain-specific step libraries and integration patterns that can benefit the broader ecosystem.